JanevaD/eegdepressiondetection/README.md

 On the following link you could fid a short video regarding the problematics and the applied workflow: https://www.youtube.com/watch?v=Qf0FVOBucvE&t=3s

+This system is made for 22 EEG electrodes in 10-20 positioning standard.
+The system curently works only with .edf files.

 Clone the repository to a local directory
 ```
 $ git clone https://github.com/JanevaD/eegdepressiondetection